Haunted Hotel

-Haunted Hotel is an American adult animated supernatural comedy horror sitcom created by Matt Roller (a writer on Rick and Morty) that premiered on September 19, 2025.
-It is produced by Netflix Animation.
+Haunted Hotel is an American adult animated supernatural sitcom created by Matt Roller that premiered on September 19, 2025.
+It is produced by Netflix Animation Studios.
 The series follows a woman struggling to run a hotel that is also haunted, but soon gets help from her estranged brother who happens to be a ghost.
 The voice cast features Will Forte, Eliza Coupe, Skyler Gisondo, Natalie Palamides, and Jimmi Simpson.
-In September 2025, the series was renewed for a second season.
+In September 2025, the series was renewed for a second season which is slated to premiere on October 9, 2026.

 Synopsis

 Katherine Freeling, along with her children Ben and Esther, move into the Undervale Hotel in Upstate New York, which was owned by her deceased brother Nathan.
 However, it is soon revealed that the place is haunted by the quirky restless spirits of the previous residents, including Nathan, who offers to help Katherine make the hotel's business successful.
-They later meet an immortal demon named Abaddon, who is trapped in the body of a young boy from the 1700s and offers to help the family fend off evil demons, murderers and other entities who come to Undervale.
+They meet an immortal demon accompanying Nathan named Abaddon, who is trapped in the body of a young boy from the 1700s and occasionally offers to help the family fend off evil demons, murderers and other entities who come to the Undervale for something in return.